Ecwid/ecwid-api-docs/includes/_jsapi.md

      // your code here
 })
 ```

+This extension point contains callback functions that get called each time when a shopping cart is changed — either by the customer or due to system events.

 The callback function receives in an argument the Cart object, that holds the new shopping cart state after the change is applied.